Employment Law

 - Requiring employees to work during rest or meal breaks

-We help clients find the best options for them, be it an individual claim, establishing or joining a class action, or filing a PAGA claim.
+Our attorneys can discuss different legal approaches depending on the circumstances, including individual claims, class actions, or PAGA claims.
 An individual claim is a lawsuit that you file against your employer on your own.
 However, some cases are better suited for classaction status or PAGA claims.

 - ClassAction: A classaction is a type of lawsuit where one or more persons sue on behalf of other people who have similar claims, and some class actions can include thousands of individuals.All the people in the class action have in common is that the same person or organization harmed them or unlawfully treated them in the same way.